 Because most Swiss do not carry a balance on their credit cards, Swiss issuers have been slow to add introductory interest rates as an incentive.
 Not so in the U.S. where introductory interest offers are the norm.

-USA: The US is king of introductory interest offers, and most Americans expect not to pay interest on their balances for at least 6 months from the time their new credit card account is opened.
+USA: The US is king of introductory interest offers, and most Americans expect to not pay interest on their balances for at least 6 months from the time their new credit card account is opened.
 Here are a few examples of the introductory interest offers available in the US:

 Chase Slate has an introductory interest rate of 0% for the first 15 months after account opening.
 This applies both to purchases made with the card, and to balances you transfer to this account from your other credit card accounts.
-It also has a $0 introductory balance transfer fee for any transfers made during the first 60 days after the account is opened, so you don’t pay an administrative fee to transfer your other card balances to this card account during that time.
+It also has a $0 introductory balance transfer fee for transfers made during the first 60 days after the account is opened, so you don’t pay an administrative fee to transfer your other card balances to this card account during that time.

 Singapore: Credit card issuers in Singapore are nowhere near as generous as US issuers when it comes to introductory interest rates.
 But some cards, particularly those from foreign banks like Citi and ANZ, do come with a lower introductory interest rate for a certain amount of time.
 This is typically somewhere around 18% interest per annum rather than the standard 25%.